 Maximize Your Home’s Energy Efficiency

 Smart thermostats are a type of programmable thermostat with features designed to help your HVAC system perform more efficiently.
 With Wi-Fi connectivity, you can alter the temperature from anywhere in the house.
-In fact, many smart thermostats can be remotely controlled from your smart phone or tablet!
+Many smart thermostats can be remotely controlled from your smartphone or tablet!
 You no longer have to worry about wasted energy if you didn’t adjust the thermostat before leaving for work or vacation.